COPCA® - hybrid

 - Institute of Physiotherapy

 The curriculum of the COPCA® module was developed in collaboration with the Institute of Developmental Neurology at the Faculty of Medical Sciences of the University of Groningen (Netherlands), in particular with the founders of COPCA® Mrs. Tineke Dirks and Professor MD Mijna Hadders-Algra.

-- Prior completion of the course on Current Clinical Topic Infant Motor Profile - hybrid
+- prior completion of the on Current Clinical Topic Infant Motor Profile

 Information for applicants

-During the contact days, the language of instruction is English.
+- Note: during the contact days, the language of instruction is English

 |Start||Application deadline||Registration link|